 Setting for the examination.
 The examination is administered as a take-home examination.
 Students obtain questions from the examination administrator and return their responses to the examination administrator by the specified deadline.
 Students may use whatever resources they wish (e.g., books, journal articles, notes from classes, libraries, personal journals and notes).
 Students are not, however, permitted to discuss questions or their responses with anyone during the examination.
 Students may work in the setting of their choice.
 Some students may wish to arrange to work in a private room on campus (e.g., a faculty office) to minimize distractions.
 The student and their advisor are responsible for making such arrangements.

 Exam Period.
-The Comprehensive examination is administered over a one-week period, typically before the beginning of the Fall and Spring semester.
+The Comprehensive examination is administered over a one-week period.
 Students receiving a Revise score on their initial response will be given additional time.

 Scoring.
 Rating categories for students’ initial responses will be either Pass or Revise.
 Students may choose to not revise, in which case their response will be scored as a No Pass.
 Rating categories for students’ revised responses will be either Pass or Fail.
 Each response will be scored on the current 5-point scale: 5 Outstanding, 4 Good, 3 Marginal, 2 Weak, 1 Poor.
 Raters’ scores will be averaged for each response.
 Average scores above 3.66 receive a Pass.